tonyespy/edgex-core-snap/README.md

 This should produce a binary snap package called edgex-core-snap_0.2.1+barca-1_amd64.snap.

+## Installation

+As the snap currently has not been published to the store, it needs to be side-loaded, which requires *--dangerous* to be specified when running *snap install*, this option tells snapd to ignore the fact that binary snap isn't signed.

 ## Configuration

+The hardware-observer and system-observe interfaces needs to be connected after installation using the following commands:

+`snap connect edgex-core-snap:hardware-observe core:hardware-observe`
+`snap connect edgex-core-snap:system-observe core:system-observe`

+### Enabling/Disabling service startup

 It's possible to a effect which services are started by the start-edgex script by editing a file called `edgex-services-env` which can be found in the `/var/snap/edgex-core-snap/current`